Rishi-Vyas-Magesh/CLV-Prediction-and-Customer-Segmentation/README.md

 Notebook contains Data Evaluation, EDA (Exploratory Data Analysis), Feature Engineering in multiple aspects, Normalisation---MLR Predictive model ending with an 85.5% accuracy.
 I do have ideas and room for improvement.
 Later, K-means clustering (Unsupervised Technique) was used to segment customers based on their "Predicted_LTV" (Created using the MLR model applied on the entire dataset) to segment them into " Low, Medium, High Value" Customers.

+The dataset and IPYNB python code file has been attached.